-The following description of the subject property is based upon a physical inspection of the property on April 17, 2025, and on other occasions, in conjunction with an examination of Maricopa County public records.
+The following description of the subject property is based upon a physical inspection of the property on May 14, 2025, in conjunction with an examination of Maricopa County public records.
 Photographs of the property being appraised are in Addendum B of this report.